LTLA/CppKmeans/README.md

 ## Other bits and pieces

-If we want the within-cluster sum of squares, this can be easily computed from the output of `compute()`:
+If we want the within-cluster sum of squares, this can be easily calculated from the output of `compute()`:

 ```cpp
 std::vector<double> wcss(ncenters);